AlexRogalskiy/ws-documents/README.md

 # Description

-Application can be used for creating and editing document's data with possibility to generate final docx document by template
+Application can be used for creating and editing document's data with possibility to generate final DocX-document by template

 # Compile

 ```
-mvn clean install spring-boot:repackage -Ptest-jar,xsd -DskipTests
+mvn clean install spring-boot:repackage -Pjava_8,test-jar,xsd -DskipTests
 ```

 # Execute